StevenTammen/bibledocs.org/content/pages/god-created-spacetime-and-is-unbound-by-it.md

 {{% /technical-discussion %}}

 Put simply, existence is tied up in who God is.
 God is the Alpha and Omega, He who is and was and is to come, the First and the Last, the Beginning and the End (Revelation 1:8; 22:13).
-For this reason, time is of little consequence to God.
+For this reason, time is of no consequence to God.

 ## Recap and summary